Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-5-Hunting.md

 ![incident11](../Images/incident11.png)

-4. Enter the following details in the *New indicator* dialog.
+4. Enter the following details in the *New indicator* dialog, with *Valid from* being today's date and *Valid until* being two months after.
 Then click *Apply*.

 ![incident12](../Images/incident12.png)